Table of Contents:

 3-B: Acquire knowledge and skills to conduct empirical research in geropsychology

-A significant resource for training and research is the CU Aging Center, a community-based psychological services training and research center.
-Since opening in January 1999, the CU Aging Center has provided mental health services to hundreds of older individuals and families.
-The CU Aging Center is recognized in the community as a primary resource for outpatient and home-based mental health services for older adults and their families.
+A significant and unique resource for training and research is the UCCS Aging Center, a nonprofit community mental health center and psychology training clinic.
+Since opening in January 1999, the UCCS Aging Center has provided mental health services to thousands of older individuals and families.
+The Aging Center is recognized in the community as a primary resource for senior mental health services and caregiver support.

-The CU Aging Center also provides highly accessible research space that is used regularly by faculty and graduate students.
+The Aging Center also supports faculty and student applied research.
 Faculty conduct research on normal aging processes such as memory, decision-making, caregiving, personality, and bereavement, as well as abnormal processes characteristic of age-related illness (e.g., dementia, stroke, medical illness).
-Located in a senior services complex that houses the city’s Senior Center with easily accessible parking and full handicap accessibility, the CU Aging Center is an excellent site for recruitment of research participants.
+Located in the new Lane Center for Academic Health Sciences, the Aging Center is an excellent site for recruitment of research participants.
+The Psychology Department now has dedicated research space in the Lane Center.

 Applicants should have the following credentials: